oglj/gis_scripts/README.md

 # gis_scripts
-A collection of Python scripts for performing odd GIS tasks
+A collection of scripts for performing odd GIS tasks